MIT-AI-Accelerator/eie-directory/README.rst

 Storm EVent ImagRy (SEVIR)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Over 10k spatially and temporally aligned image sequences from 5 weather sensors, including visible and infrared satellite, weather radar, and the geostationary lightning mapper.
 Many samples in SEVIR correspond to NOAA’s Storm Event Database.
-For more info see [webpage](sevir.mit.edu).
+For more info see (sevir.mit.edu).

 **Size:** Approximately 1TB.
 Total number of videos: 76k   Total number of image frames across all videos:   3.7 million